nixworks/public/news/2010/11/23/README.md

 ##### Bangladesh
 ### [Bangladesh sentences a further 23 soldiers from the Bangladesh Rifles to imprisonment over a mutiny in February 2009. ](/news/2010/11/23/bangladesh-sentences-a-further-23-soldiers-from-the-bangladesh-rifles-to-imprisonment-over-a-mutiny-in-february-2009.md)
-_Context: Bangladesh, Bangladesh Rifles, 2009 Bangladesh Rifles revolt_
+_Context: 2009 Bangladesh Rifles revolt, Bangladesh Rifles, Bangladesh_

 ##### Brian Cowen
 ### [Brian Cowen, the Taoiseach, claims in Dil ireann that he is "not clinging to power". ](/news/2010/11/23/brian-cowen-the-taoiseach-claims-in-dail-eireann-that-he-is-not-clinging-to-power.md)